Pianonic/SIMGate/README.md

 2. **Open the Frontend**: Access the Angular app via your browser.
 3. **Manage SMS**: Use the frontend to send and receive SMS messages.

-## 🤝 Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.

 ## License 📄
 This project is licensed under the [CC BY-NC 4.0](LICENSE.md).